sumitj18s/partner-infra/README.md

 # Holidu frontend developer interview assignment

+## My Updates
+### Prime tech stack
+- node v12.9.0
+- yarn 1.15.2
+- React 16.9.0

+In the client project directory, you can run:

+### `yarn start`

+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `yarn test`

+Launches the test runner using the jest.config.js<br>

+### `yarn lint`

+Tests the code on linting, formatting challenges.

+### `yarn build`

+Builds the app for production to the `build` folder.<br> Your app is ready to be deployed!

+### Troubleshooting

+If you face issues or errors in `yarn start` then you can run code saved in  `build` folder by copying it to any Web Server.

+## More info

+Other packages used are:
+- Husky to commit the code with validations like linting.
+- Eslint to check the code.
+- Enzyme to test the components.
+- Jest for unit testing.
+- Added Rule in .eslintrc.json to exclude PropTypes: react/forbid-prop-types .
+Please excuse me to skip prop-types due to lack of time.

 Hi there!
 Congratulations on making it to the next step!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is using [Material-UI](https://material-ui.com/) and [Recharts](http://recharts.org/) to save you some time.